Jeremy McGrath: Motorcycle racing

-He started the 2001 season in typically strong form; winning 2 of the first 3 main events.
-However, he lost the next event to Team Kawasaki's Ricky Carmichael.
-Carmichael would then win every race from there on out; dethroning McGrath as Supercross champion and equalling his 1996 win record of 13 consecutive main event victories.
-McGrath returned in 2002 to take a shot at regaining his crown, but chronic arm pump (Compartment Syndrome) and perhaps age caught up with him, and he could only muster a 3rd place in the final standings behind Carmichael and Yamaha's David Vuillemin.
+At the start of the 2001 season, McGrath won 2 of the first 3 rounds.
+However, Team Kawasaki's Ricky Carmichael went on to win every race from there on out; dethroning McGrath as Supercross champion and matching his 1996 win record of 13 consecutive main event victories.
+McGrath returned in 2002 to take a shot at regaining his crown, but chronic arm pump and compartment syndrome limited his efforts, but still managing a 3rd place overall in the series behind Carmichael and Yamaha's David Vuillemin.

-For 2003, he signed with Team KTM, but a pre-season crash on the much-maligned KTM 250SX made him rethink his future in racing and he decided to retire on the eve of the 2003 Supercross season.
+In 2003, McGrath signed with KTM; however, a pre-season crash led McGrath to reconsider his future in racing, ultimately leading to his decision to retire just before the start of the 2003 Supercross season.
 He did a farewell tour with KTM to show his appreciation and sign autographs for fans.

-He holds the second best record for most combined AMA Supercross and motocross victories with 89 career wins; only Ricky Carmichael has won more.

-In 2005, McGrath came out of retirement to race a limited schedule on the Supercross circuit.
+In 2005, McGrath came out of retirement to race a limited schedule on the supercross circuit.
 He rejoined forces with his former Team Honda squad and has recently proven to be at a competitive level and speed that has not been seen from McGrath since the 2001 season.
 At the age of 34, he placed regularly in the top 5 positions.
 In the same year, Jeremy also raced Supermoto in the X-Games and placed 2nd to take home the silver medal.
 McGrath switched motorcycles from his trademark Honda CR250R 2-stroke to a Honda CRF450R 4-stroke at Round 3 of the 2006 Supercross season.
 In keeping with his partial schedule, McGrath withdrew from the series after Round Six, after earning multiple top 5 finishes, and running as high as fourth in the point standings.
 Jeremy competed in the 2006 Summer X Games; earning a 2nd in Step-Up and 7th in Supermoto.
-He announced plans for the McGrath Invitational; an off-season supercross race with an innovative track and huge purse.
+He announced plans for the McGrath Invitational; an off-season supercross race with an innovative track and rider purse.
 McGrath announced that the 2006 Invitational would be the final professional Supercross race of his career.

-McGrath was inducted into the AMA Motorcycle Hall of Fame in 2003.
+He holds the third best record for most combined AMA supercross and motocross victories with 102 career wins; only Ricky Carmichael and James Stewart have won more.

+Other racing pursuits

+In April 2007, McGrath announced he had signed a driver development contract with the NASCAR team JR Motorsports, with Monster Energy Drink as his prime sponsor.

+In the 2010s, he transitioned into off-road truck racing, competing in the Pro 2 division of the Lucas Oil Off Road Racing Series (LOORRS).
+In 2017, McGrath won the Pro 2 class championship in the series.